Creating an Assignment in Blackboard

 - Instructions: Enter a description for the assignment using the provided textbox.

 Assignment Files allows you to attach a file to the assignment, for example assignment guidelines or a sample assignment.
-To attach a file, click on the Browse My Computer to attach a file from your computer, or click Browse Content Collection to attach a file that has already been added to the course content collection.
+To attach a file, click on the Browse Local Files to attach a file from your computer, or click Browse Course Files to attach a file that has already been added to the course content collection.
 Users can also drag a file from their computer into this area to upload a file.

 Due Dates allows users to set a due date for the assignment.
 To set a due date, check the box and use the date and time pickers to set the due date.
 The due date will be recorded in the students' To Do module, and will create a calendar entry for the student.
 If students submit an assignment past the due date, the system will mark it as late.